INSIDE: A comprehensive BIG list of the best things to buy in Japan.

 It’s also our blueprint to the best Japanese kitchenware shops in Tokyo outside of Kappabashi.

-Fake Japanese Food Displays
+No.1: Fake Japanese Food Displays

 Looking for a unique souvenir to remind you of your trip to Japan?